Luc6i/CleareNova/README.md

 🌟 About CleareNova

-CleareNova is a powerful fork of MilesthoN's cleare, reengineered by Luc6i to deliver a lightweight, efficient solution for Windows optimization.
-This batch script focuses on clearing program-specific caches, boosting system performance without touching sensitive data like log-in sessions or network settings.
-Actively maintained with frequent updates, CleareNova is designed for simplicity and speed. 🛠️
+CleareNova is an advanced fork of MilesthoN's cleare, reengineered by Luc6i to deliver a streamlined, efficient solution for Windows optimization.
+This batch script focuses on clearing program-specific caches, enhancing system performance without affecting sensitive data like log-in sessions or network settings.
+With improved progress tracking, size reporting, and a modular structure, CleareNova is actively maintained with frequent updates for maximum compatibility and performance. 🛠️